-Dr Renate Volpe, in her Political Intelligence (PQ) Nuggets says “Unhealthy Politics: Reduce Performance, Stifle innovation and learning, Increase labour turnover, Decrease motivation, Distort communication, Decrease morale and Undermine effective decision making.”
+Dr. Renate Volpe, in her Political Intelligence (PQ) Nuggets, says “Unhealthy Politics: Reduce Performance, Stifle innovation and learning, Increase labour turnover, Decrease motivation, Distort communication, Decrease morale and Undermine effective decision making.”

-One of the first things that I learnt when I joined the Corporate world was that there was politics.
+One of the first things that I learned when I joined the Corporate world was that there was politics.
 Politics from the top to the bottom.
 Within the directors of the company – one siding against the other, within senior management – directors playing one manager against the other, middle management – staff playing one supervisor against the other and even right at the bottom of the food chain where employees vie for attention.
 Everyone grappling for what they perceive as a ‘piece of the pie’!
 Crazy, scary stuff!

 Often the staff, in a particular department would stop working, not because they were on strike, and not because they didn’t have anything to do, but usually because they were watching the managers as they ‘strutted’ their stuff in front of their superiors.
 They watched the ‘posing’ and brownie point posturing.
 The body language insults and often even the verbal challenges that their managers made to each other as they ‘threw down the gauntlet’ in an effort to get noticed, by what they perceived, were the people who held their careers in the palms of their hands.